25 Unique Unity Ceremony Ideas We're Obsessed With

 Yes, washing your hands during your wedding ceremony is a thing—and it's rooted in symbolism.
 A hand-washing unity ceremony signifies a clean beginning to married life.
 Buy a basin and a pitcher, and pour water over your S.O.'s hands and have them repeat for you.
 You can also ask your officiant to pour water over your hands to wash them at the same time.

-Perhaps one of the most common unity ceremony ideas is to light a candle.
+Perhaps one of the most common unity ceremony ideas is a candle lighting.
 This usually involves both partners lighting one large candle from two smaller sticks.
 To make this unity ceremony even more special, ask your family members to light the smaller candlesticks before passing them to you and your S.O.